Harrison County Jail Re-entry Literacy ministry

-The initial tutor training includes a combination of on-line study, written assignments and classroom training taking approximately 12 hours total.
+The initial tutor training includes a combination of our Quick Start on-line study and 3 hours of classroom training taking approximately 15 hours total followed by 15 hours of classroom training in the fall.
 There is a one-time training fee of $35 which covers all training as long as the volunteer is with HOPE.

-Total time commitment is approximately 8 hours/week beyond training time.
+Total time commitment beyond training is approximately 8 hours/week.
 This includes preparation, tutoring and travel time.

 If you’re interested, call Donna Daulton at (228) 806-4673 for more information.